Konilo/podscape/README.md

 - Open the `app/` folder, if that's not already where you are.
 - Extensions are not always mirrored from VS Code in the local OS to VS Code in the container.
 Reinstall the extensions you miss.
 The recommended python extension is mandatory.
 - Set the python interpreter as `/usr/local/bin/python`.
 - If it's the first time you set this up (or if you want to update the database): run `make etl-enrich` to fetch and prepare the database.
-This takes a while.
+This takes a while (i.e., 42 min as of 2024-08-09).
 - You're all set:
   - Launch the app using `make run-app`.
   - You can use the VS Code "Run and Debug" features.